sfkonrad/M14_Challenge_Submission/README.md

 # Evaluate a New Machine Learning Classifier

-In this section, you’ll use the original parameters that the starter code provided.
-But, you’ll apply them to the performance of a second machine learning model.
-To do so, complete the following steps:
+In this section, we used the original parameters that the starter code provided.
+However, we applied them to the performance of a second machine learning model.
+To do so, we completed the following steps:

 1. Import a new classifier, such as `AdaBoost`, `DecisionTreeClassifier`, or `LogisticRegression`.
 (For the full list of classifiers, refer to the [Supervised learning page](https://scikit-learn.org/stable/supervised_learning.html) in the scikit-learn documentation.)